 A number of viruses can cause gastroenteritis, including:

-Norovirus.
-Children and adults are affected by norovirus, the leading cause of foodborne illnesses worldwide.
+- Norovirus.
+Children and adults are affected by norovirus, the leading cause of foodborne illnesses around the world.
 Norovirus infection can affect families and communities.
 It is particularly likely to spread among people who live in confined spaces.
 In most cases, you can get the virus from contaminated food or water, although human-to-human transmission is possible.

-Rotavirus.
+- Rotavirus.
 Globally, it is the leading cause of viral gastroenteritis in children, who are usually infected, when they put their fingers or other objects contaminated with the virus in their mouths.
-Stomach flu treatment in hyderabad

 Gastroenteritis occurs around the world and affects people of all ages, races, and backgrounds.